fanhqme/PointSetGeneration/README.md

 Training scripts and a couple of trained demo networks are included.
 More demos and the complete set of data are on the road.

-Some training data is released.
-See the bottom of this page.
+**KMZ file of the ShapeNet shapes used in this experiment is released!
+See the end of this page**

 Make sure you have python-numpy, python-opencv, tensorflow, tflearn, CUDA, etc.
 Some paths are configured in makefile.
 Overwrite them properly.